Policy on Student Evaluations and Promotions Committee

 Responsibilities

 The faculty of the Medical School has the responsibility for identifying students who are in academic difficulty and determining whether the deficiency can be remediated or the student should be dismissed.
-This responsibility is administered through the Student Evaluations and Promotions Committee (SEPC) as the representative body of the faculty-at-large.
-Grades and other information relative to a student’s academic performance are transmitted to the SEPC which reviews the cumulative record of the student and, based upon an overall consideration of the student’s grades, demonstrated knowledge, clinical performance and suitability to practice medicine, decides whether a student should be promoted, continued with remedial work assigned, or dismissed.
+This responsibility is administered through the SEPC as the representative body of the faculty-at-large.
+Grades and other information relative to a student’s academic performance are transmitted to the SEPC, which reviews the cumulative record of the student and, based upon an overall consideration of the student’s grades, demonstrated knowledge, clinical performance, and suitability to practice medicine, decides whether a student should be promoted, continued with remedial work assigned, or dismissed.
 Any student whose record indicates that he/she is not qualified to continue the study of medicine will be dismissed.
-The SEPC may dismiss a student after a review of his/her complete record, if the student’s performance in noncognitive areas such as clinical ability, interpersonal relations, personal and professional characteristics makes him/her unsuitable for the practice of medicine.
+The SEPC may dismiss a student after a review of his/her complete record if the student’s performance in noncognitive areas such as clinical ability, interpersonal relations, and personal and professional characteristics makes him/her unsuitable for the practice of medicine.
 The SEPC shall also determine when it is appropriate for a student who has been required to do remedial work to progress to the next level.

 Membership

-The SEPC is comprised of faculty members appointed by the Dean based upon recommendations by the Committee on Committees (Bylaws, McGovern Medical School) with non-voting but appropriate administrative support.
+The SEPC is composed of faculty members appointed by the Dean based upon recommendations by the Committee on Committees (Bylaws, McGovern Medical School) with non-voting but appropriate administrative support.
 Clerkship directors, module directors, and discipline directors are not eligible to be on the SEPC.
-A quorum, defined as seven (7) voting members of the Committee, must be present for the Committee to conduct official business.
-Decisions of the committee are made by a majority vote of the members present at an official meeting.
+A quorum, defined as 7 voting members of the Committee, must be present for the Committee to conduct official business.
+Decisions of the Committee are made by a majority vote of the members present at an official meeting.
 The Chair casts a vote in the case of a tie.

 Student appeals of SEPC decisions are ultimately decided by the Dean of the medical school.